c-straub/c-straub.github.io/_news/2507_DampvsOsc.md

 related_posts: false
 ---

-My paper <a href="https://doi.org/10.1007/s00205-025-02114-y">Damping Versus Oscillations for a Gravitational Vlasov-Poisson System</a> with <a href="https://www.homepages.ucl.ac.uk/~ucahadz/">M. Hadžić</a>, <a href="https://www.diffgleichg.uni-bayreuth.de/en/team/prof-rein">G. Rein</a>, and <a href="https://people.bath.ac.uk/mris21/">M. Schrecker</a> has been published.
+My paper <a href="https://doi.org/10.1007/s00205-025-02114-y">Damping Versus Oscillations for a Gravitational Vlasov-Poisson System</a> with <a href="https://www.homepages.ucl.ac.uk/~ucahadz/">M. Hadžić</a>, <a href="https://www.diffgleichg.uni-bayreuth.de/en/team/prof-rein">G. Rein</a>, and <a href="https://people.bath.ac.uk/mris21/">M. Schrecker</a> has been published. <a href="https://www.linkedin.com/posts/straub-christopher_two-of-my-astromathematics-papers-have-recently-activity-7366799332034895872-pmg7">[LinkedIn post]</a>